2decomp-fft/2decomp-fft/HOWTO.md

 when used as a temporary variable, would cause the output data to become corrupted.
 In such situations ``decomp_2d_write_one`` accepts an optional argument ``opt_deferred_writes`` (default ``.true.``) which when set to ``.false.`` causes the data to be flushed immediately.
+The last argument ``io_name`` is a string used to group I/O operations together, and for the ADIOS2 backend allows for the runtime control of I/O through the file ``adios2_config.xml``, there must be a matching IO handle to specify the I/O engine - see the examples under ``examples/io_test/`` for how this works.

 There are two ways of writing multiple variables to a single file which may be used for check-pointing purposes, for example.
 The newer interface is described first and allows